OPA presents awards for deserving organizations and individuals each year at its annual Convention.

 OPA’s Psychologically Healthy Workplace Awards (PHWA) recognize organizations that make a commitment to programs and policies that enhance the quality of the work environment for its employees.

 Do you know a psychologist or psychology-ally that deserves special recognition?
 Each year OPA seeks award nominations for the following categories to be presented during a special ceremony during its Annual Convention.
-Nominations are due at the end of August, and all nominations remain confidential within the selection committee.
+All nominations remain confidential within the selection committee.
+Click an award below to read its description.

 Note: Awards may not be presented in each category every year.
 Some categories have been eliminated, consolidated or renamed over the years.